Commonwealth Games: England beat Jamaica to reach final for first time

 England made history by reaching their first Commonwealth Games netball final with a dramatic comeback over Jamaica in the semi-finals.

-Jo Harten netted the winner with one second left to play to put into England into Sunday's final against Australia or New Zealand.
+Jo Harten netted the winner with one second left to play to put into England into Sunday's final against world number ones Australia.

 England were six goals down at half-time, but recovered to win 56-55.